 Concrete blocks shall be dimensioned as shown in Fig. 14.
 Steel stirrups are optional and may be required to prevent splitting of the concrete blocks prior to a valid FRP failure in the case of large diameter FRP bars.
 In case they are used, the same shall be reported.
 The concrete blocks shall be arranged in such a manner that each corresponding face is parallel to the other to ensure proper concentric loading of the samples.

 FRP bent bar dimensions are variable, but shall have a tail length, Lt of (12 ± 1) times bar diameter per bend to minimize slippage and to help ensure a valid failure mode.
-To allow for easier FRP bent bar production, two “C”-shaped bars can also be arranged and used in the same manner as the single FRP bar shown in Fig. 15 for test set-up.
+To allow for easier FRP bent bar production, two C-shaped bars can also be arranged and used in the same manner as the single FRP bar shown in Fig. 15 for test set-up.

 A debonding tube is to be used to eliminate straight bar development of the bent bar.
 The debonding tube shall fit over the reinforcing bar and cover the straight length of the FRP bar up to the bent portion, and shall be capped or plugged to prevent the tube from filling with concrete during casting.

-NOTE — The debonding tube may be made of any rigid or flexible encasement that exhibits a surface that will not bond to concrete during curing (such as PVC tubing or other suitable materials).
+NOTE — The de-bonding tube may be made of any rigid or flexible encasement that exhibits a surface that will not bond to concrete during curing (such as PVC tubing or other suitable materials).

 Conditioning of samples — Condition the samples at standard laboratory temperature (27 ± 2) °C and relative humidity of (65 ± 5) percent unless a different conditioning environment is specified as part of the experiment.